freesources/PhysicsAndComputing_respository/README.md

 This repository has included all of my practice and exercise in MATLAB programming language.

 This subject is about the application of information technology in solving problems in Physics.
-It is also simulate some physics experiments.
+It is also simulates some physics experiments.

 ![image](https://user-images.githubusercontent.com/48848418/72677696-b9eb4180-3ad1-11ea-89b7-554f1a1c195f.png)